averynortonsmith/networkVisualization/README.md

 ```

 #### Visualization Page:
 Used to visualize the results from the model and classifier.
 Becomes visible when data is loaded from the backend.
-Has the following UI components:
+Includes the following UI components:

 ```
 top-left:     list of input sentences